hcchuang/hcchuang.github.io/_pages/about.md

      <summary>Abstract</summary>
      <div class="abstract-body">

-       The common practice of including firm fixed effects in empirical researzch may eliminate the explanatory power of important economic factors that are persistent.
+       The common practice of including firm fixed effects in empirical research may eliminate the explanatory power of important economic factors that are persistent.
 We use the intuitive R&amp;D–patent relation to illustrate this point.
 Our review of recent studies suggests a surprising pattern: